 Uploading a player skin (Minecraft: Java Edition)

-To change your Minecraft skin, download the classic or slim-armed reference skin below and edit it to your likings.
-Then sign in to your Minecraft profile at minecraft.net/profile.
+To create your own skin, download the classic or slim-armed reference skin below and edit it to your liking.
+Then sign in to your Minecraft profile at minecraft.net/profile and upload your skin.

 Outer skin layer